apurvmishra99/apurvmishra/src/posts/living-in-college-wynd-and-cowgate/2019-04-20-living-in-college-wynd-and-cowgate.md

 - The lack of an exclusive common room is probably one of the reasons people don't form bigger social circles here in College Wynd.
 We share a common room with Kincaid's Court however it is located in their premises and we don't have keys for them.
 Hence you will always have to ask someone to let you in.
 On this point, I genuinely think Kincaid's Court would be thief's dream because the residents there let you in without ever asking anything.

 - Probably the biggest issue residents face here is **noise**.
-This is the directly caused by living on a party street.
+This is directly caused by living on a party street.
 Despite my flat being on the third floor, it feels like I can hear every single thing being said or sung below my window every night.
 This happens every night till atleast 3:30 am.
 I honestly got used to this noise over a period of a month and it became like a lullaby for me.
 However many people continue to struggle with it, so your mileage may vary.
 It helps having a 24/7 library five minutes from you, so your studies do not suffer.

 ## Final thoughts